syntax-syndicate/claude-code-subagents-collection/README.md

 ---
 name: subagent-name
 description: When this subagent should be invoked
+category: category-name  # Required - see CONTRIBUTING.md for valid categories
 tools: tool1, tool2  # Optional - defaults to all tools
 ---